menu

 Frida Tracing is used to trace the function calls.

-In one of my projects, I tried other methods to bypass the encryption but those methods didn't work.
-So I tried Frida tracing where I searched for different words related to encryption, To check if there is any function, which is passing the data in plain text.
-Later I came across a function that was passing the data in plain text.
+In one of my projects, I tried other methods to bypass encryption, but they didn't work.
+So I tried Frida tracing, where I searched for different words related to encryption to check if there is any function that passes the data in plain text.
+Later, I came across a function that passed the data in plain text.

-So when we run the Frida trace command, it automatically creates the folder with the name handlers, this folder contains multiple js files(These JS files contain the name of the function, which gets called while scrolling the application).
+So when we run the Frida trace command, it automatically creates the folder with the name handlers; this folder contains multiple JS files(These JS files contain the function's name, which gets called while scrolling the application).

 Let’s see how to perform this